MithrilJS/mithril-query/README.md

 ## Usage

-You can run this tests serverside or use browserify and run them in browsers.
+You can run this tests server side or use browserify and run them in browsers.

 ```js
 const m = require('mithril')